-- Healthier relationship with food: Studies have shown that mindful eating decreases disordered eating and promotes a preference for healthier food.
+- Healthier relationship with food: Studies have shown that mindful eating decreases disordered eating

 - Improved digestion: Chewing your food is the first step in digestion.
 Mindful eating encourages you to chew your food slowly and eat in a stress free environment which also helps ease digestion.